-Data obtained from ongoing participation in an EQAS allows, in some cases, for the calculation of a performance characteristic of the ensemble of methods used by participants that can serve, in the absence of a properly constituted inter-Laboratory study, as a conservative estimate of the Reproducibility (s_R) of the method used by an individual Laboratory.
-It is mostly in the latter sense that the term s_R is used in the current draft.
+Data obtained from ongoing participation in an EQAS allows, in some cases, for the calculation of a performance characteristic of the ensemble of methods used by participants that can serve, in the absence of a properly constituted inter-Laboratory study, as a conservative estimate of the Reproducibility $(s_R)$ of the quantitative Confirmation Procedure used by an individual Laboratory.
+It is mostly in the latter sense that the term $s_R$ is used in the current draft.
 This estimate is only valid when:

-- the values reported by participants in the EQAS round (after exclusion of outliers) fall into a normal Gaussian distribution; - the intra-Laboratory Repeatability (s_r) for the method is small relative to the variation in the participant results; - uncertainty contributions from instability or heterogeneity of the EQAS sample are negligible;

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018 the matrices utilised correspond closely to those encountered in routine analytical conditions (i.e. "representative" matrices are used to prepare EQAS materials).
+- the values reported by participants in the EQAS round (after exclusion of outliers) fall into a normal Gaussian distribution; - the intra-Laboratory Repeatability $(s_r)$ for the method is smaller than the variation in the participant results; - uncertainty contributions from instability or heterogeneity of the EQAS sample are negligible; - the matrices utilised correspond closely to those encountered in routine analytical conditions (i.e. "representative" matrices are used to prepare the EQAS materials).

-In this case the SD of the participants' results after exclusion of outliers can be used as an estimate of the u_c associated with a result obtained by the method.
-This value can then be applied as described for the s_R estimate in section 1.C above.
+In this case the SD of the participants' results after exclusion of outliers can be used as an estimate of the $u_c$ associated with a result obtained by the method.
+This value can then be applied as described for the $s_R$ estimate in section 1.C above.

-Note: As noted in section 1.C, the Reproducibility (s_R) estimate can be used as a conservative estimate of the combined standard MU associated with a result ($s_R \approx u_c$).
-Moreover, a Laboratory can, by its participation in the WADA EQAS, check and demonstrate the validity of its chosen approach to uncertainty evaluation (see Section 3).
+Note: As noted in section 1.C, the Reproducibility $(s_R)$ estimate can be used as a conservative estimate of the $u_c$ associated with a result $(s_R \approx u_c)$ .
+Moreover, a Laboratory can, by its participation in the WADA EQAS, verify and demonstrate the validity of its chosen approach to estimate the MU (see Section 3).

-2. METHOD DEVELOPMENT AND VALIDATION
+2. ANALYTICAL METHOD DEVELOPMENT AND VALIDATION

-Laboratories must employ a validated procedure, which when taking into account the \underline{MU} at the 95 % coverage level (calculated at the \underline{T} value), assures an AAF or ATF when the mean measured value exceeds the DL.
+Laboratories must employ a validated quantitative Confirmation Procedure, which when taking into account the MU at the 95 % coverage level (calculated at the T value), assures an AAF or ATF when the mean measured value exceeds the DL.

-When developing the method, before validation, a Laboratory should consider all aspects of the procedure and identify the critical performance characteristics that need to be optimised in order to ensure that the uncertainty of a result obtained using the method is within the criteria set by WADA.
+When developing the quantitative Confirmation Procedure, before validation, a Laboratory should consider all aspects of the procedure and identify the critical performance characteristics that need to be optimized in order to ensure that the uncertainty of a result obtained using the method is compliant with the criteria set by WADA.

-Validation is essential for the application of an analytical procedure and for accreditation of the Laboratory to ISO/IEC 17025 (2005).
-The performance characteristics established during the validation process can be used as the basis for estimates of the \underline{MU} associated with the results obtained using the method.
+Validation is essential for the application of any Analytical Testing Procedure and for accreditation of the Laboratory to ISO/IEC 17025.
+The performance characteristics established during the validation process of a quantitative Confirmation Procedure can be used as the basis for estimates of the MU associated with the results obtained using the quantitative Confirmation Procedure.

-More detailed descriptions of the general principles pertaining to method validation are available in various guidance documents [12-15] and will not be described in detail.
-The characteristics listed below (Table 2, Column 1) are provided as an example of the minimum areas extracted from the validation data that should be investigated as part of any method validation process to estimate the combined standard uncertainty.
-The need to undertake an estimation of the MU using the ISO component-by-component approach is not necessary if the other forms of data are available and used to estimate the uncertainty.
-Since the methods employed must be validated, the following approach is the preferred option.
+More detailed descriptions of the general principles pertaining to Analytical Method validation are available in various guidance documents [12-15] and will not be described in detail.
+The characteristics listed below (Table 2, Column 1) are provided as an example of the minimum areas extracted from the validation data that should be investigated as part of any quantitative Confirmation Procedure validation process to estimate the $u_c$ .
+The need to undertake an estimation of the $u_c$ using the ISO component-by-component approach is not necessary if the other forms of data are available and used to estimate the uncertainty.
+Since the quantitative Confirmation Procedures employed must be validated, the following approach is the preferred option.

-Document Number: TD2018DL Version Number: 1.0 Marith and Indian MADA Labarrataria Francis A second second second IA/ADA Essassibilita Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019